c-phelps/Horiseon-Accessibility-Code-Refactor/README.md

 # Module01-Challenge
+CPhelps 06/03/2024

+## Languages used:
+    HTML
+    CSS

+## Tools used:
+    WAVE Evaluation Tool
+    GitBash
+    VS Code

+## About the project:
     This is an HTML-Git-CSS code refractor challenege.
     I have adjusted the existing code to meet the following acceptance criteria and requirements for the project:

 Grading Requirements